happycube/cxadc-linux3/README.md

 ### `level` (0 to 31, default 16)

-The fixed digital gain to be applied by the CX2388x (`INT_VGA_VAL` in the datasheet).
-Adjust to minimise clipping; `leveladj` will do this for you automatically.
+The fixed digital gain to be applied by the CX2388x

+(`INT_VGA_VAL` in the datasheet).

+Adjust to minimise clipping; `./leveladj` will do this for you automatically.

 ### `tenxfsc` (0 to 2, default 0)

-By default, cxadc captures at a rate of 8 x fSc (8 * 315 / 88 Mhz
+By default, cxadc captures at a rate of 8 x fSc (8 * 315 / 88 Mhz, approximately 28.6 MHz)

-tenxfsc - sets the sample rate
+tenxfsc - sets the samplerate

 `0` = 28.6 MHz 8bit